Omega-Cube/omeganoc/README.md

 Note: It can be helpful to add an init script into your boot loader, as forgetting to start carbon is a common mistake.

-If you are on Debian, you can use the provided startup script for Hokuto.
+If you are on Debian or probably any init based OS, you can use the provided startup script for Hokuto.
 Run this from the installation directory to install it:

     cp hokuto/etc/init.d/hokuto /etc/init.d/hokuto
     update-rc.d hokuto defaults

+Or if your are using systemd you can try our script : cp hokuto/etc/systemd/system/hokuto.service /etc/systemd/system/hokuto.service systelctk enable hokuto.service

-So after install, Shinken and hokuto needs to be (re)started:
+After install, Shinken, Carbon and hokuto needs to be (re)started:

     /etc/init.d/shinken [re]start
 If you have installed the debian start script :